Day in the Life Shoot Guide

 Ordinary days are great.
-Capture your daily routine and the little things that make this year different from the last.
-Includes natural moments and your family being themselves.
+They capture your daily routine and the little things that make this year different from the last.

 Out of the ordinary days are an option as well.
-Capture some of your routine, as well as the first day of school, a sporting event, visiting grandparents, a family member returning home from military service, a play, an eclipse, soccer practice, a party, treasure hunt, anything.
+Capture some of your daily routine, as well as the first day of school, a sporting event, visiting grandparents, a family member returning home from military service, an eclipse, soccer practice, anything.

 Scheduling a date

 You can schedule a shoot date weeks in advance or last minute.
-It's totally acceptable to text me Tuesday to ask if I can shoot on Thursday.
-Shoots are considered last minute if requested within five days of shooting.
+Last minute as in, text me Tuesday to shoot on Thursday (if I'm available).

 Before the Shoot